-PREFACE The globalisation of direct democracy By Joseph Deiss, President of the Swiss Confederation 2004 6 INTRODUCTION Initiatives & Referendums Making democracy more truly representative 8 ESSAYS Ι The year of decisions How a citizen deals with six elections and 30 referendums within ten months 16 2 Citizens centre stage in politics When the people put their collective foot on the accelerator 24 3 Back to the future The story of a democratic revolution at the heart of Europe 32 4 As centralised as necessary, as decentralised as possible On modern federalism 40 5 The land of the contented losers Direct democracy reveals where in society the shoe pinches 48 6 Jura: democracy, not nationalism How the Jura was able to make itself independent without violence 56 7 The myth of the incompetent citizen Direct-democratic rights have an effect on those who use these rights 64 8 Out loud Why complete strangers suddenly start talking to each other in public 72 9 $\operatorname{Added-value}$ voting A system which promotes growth strengthens society - and makes people happier 78 10 Design determines the quality Instructions for a citizen-friendly democracy 86 The democratisation of democracy Switzerland's direct democracy, sophisticated as it is, is still far from perfect 96 12 Utopia becomes reality From Norway to Taiwan and from New Zealand to Ecuador - and now the EU!
-104
+PREFACE Discussing democracy means discussing the very essence of politics!
+6

+By Swiss Federal Councillor Pascal Couchepin, Head of the Swiss Federal Department

+of the Interior

+INTRODUCTION Initiatives & Referendums 9

+Making democracy more truly representative

+ESSAYS The year of decisions 17

+How a citizen deals with six elections and 30 referendums within ten months

+Citizens centre stage in politics 25

+When the people put their collective foot on the accelerator

+3 Back to the future 33

+The story of a democratic revolution at the heart of Europe

+4 As centralised as necessary, as decentralised as possible 41

+On modern federalism

+5 The land of the contented losers 49

+Direct democracy reveals where in society the shoe pinches

+6 Jura: democracy, not nationalism 57

+How the Jura was able to make itself independent without violence

+7 The myth of the incompetent citizen 65

+Direct-democratic rights have an effect on those who use these rights

+8 Out loud 73

+Why complete strangers suddenly start talking to each other in public

+9 Added-value voting 79

+A system which promotes growth strengthens society - and makes people happier

+Design determines the quality 87

+Instructions for a citizen-friendly democracy

+The democratisation of democracy 97

+Switzerland's direct democracy, sophisticated as it is, is still far from perfect

+Utopia becomes reality 105

+From Norway to Taiwan and from New Zealand to Ecuador - and now the EU!

+RESOURCES Overview 113

+FACTSHEETS Factsheets 1-30 114

+SURVEY World Survey: The Global Participation Challenge - with a special 196

+feature on Germany

+GLOSSARY Glossary of direct-democracy terms 231

+INFORMATION The Initiative & Referendum Institute Europe 244

+About/Acknowledgements 246

+Index 248